Sexual bodily fluids: yuck or yum?

 Unlike women, men shouldn’t produce discharge from the genitals on a daily basis during non-sexual activity – only urine.

-Fluctuating hormones have an effect on the consistency and quantity of vaginal discharge, as do alcohol, drugs, medication, contraception, breastfeeding, menopause and state of mind.
+Changing hormones, for example, can affect the consistency and/or quantity of vaginal discharge, as do alcohol, drugs, medication, contraception, breastfeeding, menopause and state of mind.

-The flavour of the vagina largely comes from the fluids secreted, which are often described as tasting acidic or metallic.
+The ‘taste’’ of the vagina largely comes from the fluids secreted, which are often described as slightly salty, acidic or even metallic.

 It is normal for vaginas and vaginal fluids to have a slight smell, which will vary according to hormones, activity, hygiene and diet.